 The SENCO or your child’s class teacher will be available to discuss your child’s progress and next steps.
-Parent/carers themselves can be involved in supporting their child’s education in consultation with the class teacher.
-This may involve special homework tasks or reinforcement of classroom strategies in the home.
+Parents/carers themselves can be involved in supporting their child’s education in consultation with the class teacher.
+This may involve special homework tasks or reinforcement of classroom strategies at home.

-What support will there be for my child of young person’s overall well–being and social, emotional and behavioural development?
+What support will there be for my child or young person’s overall well–being and social, emotional and behavioural development?

 The school considers training in Child Protection Procedures of paramount importance.
 Staff are all trained in Child Protection procedures.
 The school has one member of staff that is specially designated to safeguard all children.